 The Auto Trader expert verdict: ★★★★★ ★★★★★ 4.5

 The Flying Spur is a luxury saloon, and essentially a four-door version of the immensely popular Continental GT.
 Built to be driven or be driven in, the Flying Spur is packed with leather, wood and acres of well-appointed space.
-Available at launch with just the W12 petrol engine, a V8 engine and hybrid version follow.
+Available with W12 and V8 petrol engines and, as of late 2021, a V8 petrol hybrid powertrain

 Reasons to buy

 It’s too easy to say that anyone buying this car won’t be concerned about running costs: finances matter to everyone, and Bentley is as aware of this as most.
 Woods sourced by global veneer hunters from ancient mangrove swamps don’t come cheap, so neither does this car, the price tag for which is well into six figures.
 Customer deliveries start in early 2020.
 Even if you coast around with six of your 12 cylinders deactivated all the time, you will spend an awful lot of money at the fuel pumps.
 Our advice would be to plump for the V8 or Hybrid for an equal dose of luxury but without quite so much time spent at the filling station

 You’ll also be wanting quite a lot of the delectable options because Bentley does them all so well, which will add tens of thousands to your bill.

 Reliability of a Bentley Flying Spur